michaelmerzin/nand2tetris/README.md

 # nand2tetris
-built a computer , from a basic nand gate to a operation system. project 1 - implementation of basic gates . project 2 - implementation of advanced chips . project 3 - implementation of a register , counter and ram .
+built a computer , from a basic nand gate to a operation system.\n project 1 - implementation of basic gates . project 2 - implementation of advanced chips . project 3 - implementation of a register , counter and ram .